 Pinterest and TailWind

-Evergreen content tends to do very well on Pinterest, although it can take awhile for a pin to “catch on”.
-Topical content also has the potential to do really well, for a short time.
+Evergreen content tends to do very well on Pinterest, although it can take a while for a pin to “catch on”.
+Topical content also has the potential to do very well, for a short time.
 For example, I will pin an infographic about Full Moons dates for the current year, and that pin will do well as it is of interest to people and is current.

 Pinterest tends to reward accounts that post often, or perhaps it is just that by posting more often, there are greater chances of your content or account being found and followed.
 I tend to like to go to Pinterest and do a blitz of posting all at once, and then leave it for a little while.
 This is not the optimal way to do it though.